KyleOndy/kyleondy.com/provider/pages/about.markdown

 updated: 2018-05-03T20:32:47Z
 ---

-This is the personal website of Kyle Ondy,a software developer current living in New Jersey.
+This is the personal website of Kyle Ondy,a technology professional living in New Jersey.
+Professionally I enjoy working with automation, CI/CD pipelines, and back-end development.
-My main interests are in functional programming, automation, and math, so I mainly write about those.
+In my personal time I spend my time learning about functional programming, it's associated paradigms, and math, so I mainly write about those.

 Profile
 -------

-Here is a summary of my presence on some of the various social media networks:
+Here is a summary of my presence on some of the social media networks:

 * [Github](https://github.com/kyleondy)
 * [Twitter](https://twitter.com/kyleondy)